GambitGamesLLC/unity-neuroguide-manager/README.md

 ## USAGE INSTRUCTIONS

 The primary class for this package is **`NeuroGuideManager.cs`**.
-It's a singleton component used for accessing and controlling the NeuroGear headset.
+It's a singleton component used for accessing and controlling the NeuroGuide headset.
 This class listens for data streams and provides normalized brain-state metrics.

 ### ▶ Initialization & Usage